 Managing compliance mandates as the enterprise moves to cloud-first or cloud-only can be challenging.
 Dynamically creating, provisioning, and deprovisioning access to resources includes ensuring that you can create and monitor non-person identities.

-However, managing compliance requirements, such as “least privilege necessary,” become more difficult than many organizations expect as they scale.
+However, managing compliance requirements, such as “least privilege,” become more difficult than many organizations expect as they scale.
 Employees who work remotely need timely access, but managing the privileges across multiple tools increases both operational costs and compliance risk.

 What Is Access Governance?